Part of the Faculty of Arts

 What’s more, an external company called ‘Rock Steady’ join our academy each Friday afternoon and teach the children how to play a variety of instruments, before forming an academy band that perform periodically in assemblies as part of a ‘Rock Steady Concert’.

 Guitar Club and Recorder Club also take place weekly, giving the children a chance to play a selection of instruments and attend local music festivals to showcase what they have learned.

 Finally, Key Strings, a string instrument duo, visit Milton each term to show the children different types of string instruments that are used both today and in the past.
 This is an interactive and enjoyable assembly which gives children an opportunity to play some of these lesser known instruments.

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
 Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the music education that we provide.

-Dylan in Nursery said… “We like singing nursery rhymes and playing with the musical instruments.”
+Dylan in Reception said… “We like singing nursery rhymes and playing with the musical instruments.”

 Lily-Mae said it… we did it!!
 Our spring term Rock Steady Concert is booked in for Friday 3rd April and we’re also working hard to arrange a whole academy concert that will give everyone an opportunity to perform together!